Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part5.md

 ## Initializing PPM

-The method of context building from previous part is relatively simply.
+The method of context building from the previous part is relatively simply.
 All this branches of contexts can be understood quite intuitively, and it not complicated to show them in an image.
 That’s why I decided to show it first to familiarize you with PPM.
 But during the encoding of each symbol, we should start searching from CM(0) and search for the symbol in each of the context along the way.
-In this part, we will look at another way how we can handle the building of PPM context tree.
+In this part, we will look at another way of how we can handle the building of PPM context tree.
 It is less intuitively, so if you struggle to understand why it works, that’s okay.

 I have two pieces of good news right ahead.
 First, the relationship between the image count and the lines of code in this part will be greater.
 In fact, we will rewrite only three function.
 The second good news is that we can through away some code that we spent time on in the previous part right at the beginning.
 Specifically, we no longer need the following functions and structs: